 During the winter months, you can experience the rink and Christmas tree, but otherwise in spring/summer, the area turns into an outdoor cafe.
-Check out my Christmas Guide to NYC if you do plan on visiting during winter, I cover the Rockefeller Tree & the Ice Rink.
+Check out my Christmas in New York guide if you do plan on visiting during winter, I cover the Rockefeller Tree & the Ice Rink.

 Optional: Visit the Top of the Rock!
 If you would like to experience stunning views with the Empire State Building in your photos, I would recommend going to the Top of the Rock vs the top of the Empire State Building.